sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 The following values are supported:

-- an external repository.json URL
+- an external repository JSON URL
 - a repository located relative to this one, via a relative path
 - a `file:///` protocol URL